 Tom C.W.
 Lin is an Associate Professor of Law at Temple Law School.
 He was previously on the faculty of the University of Florida Levin College of Law.
-His research and teaching interests are in the areas of corporations, securities regulation, compliance, privacy, and behavioral law and economics.
-His current research focuses on financial regulation, emerging financial technologies, and executive governance of public corporations.
+His research and teaching expertise are in the areas of corporations, securities regulation, financial technology, financial regulation, compliance, and privacy.
 His scholarship has been published and cited by numerous leading law journals, and featured in The Wall Street Journal, Bloomberg News, and The Financial Times, among other media outlets.
 His research has also been internationally recognized by the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission, the Ontario Securities Commission, among other regulators and media outlets.
 Professor Lin is also a past winner of the George P. Williams Memorial Award for Outstanding Professor of the Year and the Richard J. Davis Ethics, Legal, Regulatory Insight Honorable Distinction Award given by the Investment Management Consultants Association, and a past nominee for the American Law Institute’s Young Scholars Medal and the Eric R. Yamamoto Emerging Scholar Award.

 Prior to entering academia, Professor Lin practiced law at the New York State Office of the Attorney General and Davis Polk & Wardwell in New York City.
 He holds a B.A., magna cum laude and Phi Beta Kappa, from New York University, and a J.D. from the University of Pennsylvania Law School, where he was an Arthur Littleton Fellow.

 Areas of Expertise

 Selected PublicationsPublications and Media Appearances

 George P. Williams, III, Memorial Award for the Outstanding Professor of the Year (2016)